 Our campaign advocates a policy reconsideration that recognises the unique characteristics of SSAS funds, their crucial role in supporting UK enterprise, thus preventing damaging unintended economic consequences.

 Punitive double taxation In order to pay the 40% IHT, beneficiaries must draw down funds from the SSAS which are subject to income tax (45%).
-The result —an effective rate that can exceed 67%
+The result —an effective rate that can exceed 67%.
+Although HMRC now proposes allowing IHT to be paid directly from pension funds to reduce additional income tax exposure, this does not solve the underlying problem where SSASs are asset-rich but cash-poor.
+Commercial properties and business assets cannot simply be converted into cash within weeks without potentially catastrophic consequences.

 Retrospective breach of trust For five decades government guidance created a clear, legitimate expectation that sums placed in a SSAS would remain outside an inherited estate.
 Entrepreneurs relied on that promise when committing both capital and business assets to their pensions.
 Taxing those same funds now is a retrospective U-turn: it confiscates not only future growth but the original contributions made in trust of an IHT-free outcome.

 Forced fire-sales of commercial property SSAS funds often own the factory, shop or office from which a sponsoring business trades.
-A sudden 40% death-duty bill leaves trustees no choice but to liquidate illiquid assets, frequently below market value, to raise cash for HMRC.
+A sudden 40% death-duty bill leaves trustees no choice but to liquidate illiquid assets, often under distressed conditions and at substantial economic loss to both the family and the business. to raise cash for HMRC.

 Illiquidity ignored Pensions are supposed to invest long term; the rule assumes every asset can be turned into cash overnight.
 That misreads the reality of commercial real estate and risks evicting viable firms from their own premises.